 If they think it could be schizophrenia, they'll refer you to a team of mental health professionals called the community mental health team (CMHT).
 They will give you a full assessment and check that all other possible causes for the symptoms, like recreational drug use, have been ruled out.

-Schizophrenia is usually treated with a combination of:
+Schizophrenia is usually treated with a combination of the following:

-- Medication – antipsychotic medication is often recommended to reduce symptoms of psychotic episodes by causing changes in your brain chemistry.
+Medication – antipsychotic medication is often used to reduce symptoms of psychotic episodes by causing changes in your brain chemistry.
 It can be beneficial, but it isn't suitable for everyone.

-You're usually treated by your CMHT, who will provide day-to-day support and treatment, but other avenues of support can also be helpful.
+You're usually supported by your CMHT, who will provide day-to-day help and treatment, but other forms of support can also be helpful.

 When schizophrenic episodes are severe, especially if doctors are concerned about yourself or others' safety, you may need treatment in a psychiatric hospital.